Sunday, June 30, 2013

 Every Stitch a Blessing, Every Stitch a Prayer

-This is not the post I'd hoped to start the new year with.
+This is not the post I'd hoped to begin the new year with.
 My dad’s health has been declining since Christmas, and sadly, he passed away last week.
-Dad had Lewy Body Dementia, a neurodegenerative disease with symptoms similar to both Alzheimer’s and Parkinson’s.
+He suffered from Lewy Body Dementia, a debilitating neurological disease with symptoms similar to both Alzheimer’s and Parkinson’s.

 Dad died peacefully in his sleep while in the care of hospice.
-He didn’t suffer, he didn’t linger and for that we are truly grateful.
-He was a devoted husband, a great dad, grandfather and all-around good guy, who will be remembered for his cheerful, fun-loving spirit.
+He was a devoted husband, great dad and grandfather, and all-around good guy who will be remembered for his cheerful, fun-loving spirit.

 People manage grief in different ways.
 For me, it's natural to turn to needle and thread for solace.
 My needle got quite a workout in the mid-1990s when we lost several family members and friends within a few short years: a beloved aunt and uncle, my dear brother and his partner, a favorite grade school teacher, and the owner of the quilt shop where I worked.